ColgateUniversityComputerScience/cosc101text/wayofprogram.rst

 angry, despondent or embarrassed.

-There is evidence that people naturally respond to computers as if they were people.
-[3]_ When they work well, we think of them as teammates, and when they are obstinate or rude, we respond to them the same way we respond to rude, obstinate people.
+There is evidence that people naturally respond to computers as if they were people[2]_.
+When they work well, we think of them as teammates, and when they are obstinate or rude, we respond to them the same way we respond to rude, obstinate people.